Webby-lab/cats_and_dogs-withMaven/README.md

 - [ ] Register owner, or pet
 - [ ] See the registered pets database
-- [ ] Bokk an appointment for different treatments
+- [ ] Bookk an appointment for different treatments
     - [ ] modify a booked appointment
 - [ ] See the datas of a pet, and its owner